First Trust S&P International Dividend Aristocrats ETF (FID) Options Greeks

 Options Greeks measure sensitivity to various factors: Delta (price), Gamma (delta change), Theta (time decay), and Vega (volatility).
 They are essential for risk management and position sizing.

-First Trust S&P International Dividend Aristocrats ETF (FID) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $160.4M, listed on NASDAQ, carrying a beta of 0.76 to the broader market.
-The First Trust S&P International Dividend Aristocrats ETF (the "Fund"), formerly the International Multi-Asset Diversified Income Index Fund, seeks investment results that correspond generally to the price and yield (before the Fund's fees and expenses) of an index called the S&P International Dividend Aristocrats Index (the "Index"). public since 2013-08-23.
+First Trust S&P International Dividend Aristocrats ETF (FID) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $165.6M, listed on NASDAQ, carrying a beta of 0.73 to the broader market.
+The First Trust S&P International Dividend Aristocrats ETF (FID), formerly known as the International Multi-Asset Diversified Income Index Fund, is designed to replicate the price and yield performance of the S&P International Dividend Aristocrats Index. public since 2013-08-23.

 Spot Price